Leading the way in energy transition process

 Challenges in implementation

-The implementation of the hydrogen laboratory was not easy.
+The implementation of the Hydrogen Innovation Lab was not easy.
 There were not many precedents to refer to: even today, the topic of hydrogen use on distribution networks is not very thorough and we are in a phase of uncertainty, including regulatory uncertainty.

 For this reason, the initial design required a lot of effort.
 Even before the functional aspects, Pietro Fiorentini addressed safety issues in great depth through a thorough risk analysis.